tspindler-cms/tetet-vwv/README.txt

 USS Mullany (DD-528), a Flechter class destroyer
-USS Enterprise 1966 (CVAN-65), the first nuclear driven carrier A-37 Dragonfly, an iconic light attack aircraft of the Vietnam War
+USS Enterprise 1966 (CVAN-65), the first nuclear driven carrier A-37 Dragonfly, an iconic light attack aircraft of the Vietnam War RF-101B Voodoo, a two seater recon variant of the supersonic Voodoo fighter

 This is my first attempt at modding for DCS, so take the results with a grain of salt.